JOAL2018/JOALPay/How tos.md

 ```
 ## Edit details

-To edit the details of any existing employee, type the following command:
+To edit the details of any existing employee, type the following command into a cell:

-    edit()
+    j.edit()

+and run the cell.
 This will prompt the user to enter their login details in order to edit information already stored in the
 system.

 Here is the function that defines the above: